- Blog

 The two-day event debated the systemic gender norms that deter men, and particularly fathers, from playing an active role in the everyday care work that is so often left entirely to women.
 It was led by Promundo, a global leader in promoting gender justice and preventing violence by engaging men and boys in partnership with women and girls, and the Rwanda Men’s Resource Centre (RWAMREC),which promotes gender equality and the prevention of gender-based violence in Rwanda, and supported by the Advancing Learning and Innovation on Gender Norms project (ALIGN).

 According to Promundo, women spend more than three times as much time on care work as men.
 Meanwhile, women with children earn far less money than men, and less than women without children.
-The World Bank has calculated that, as a result of this pay gap, countries worldwide lose $160 trillion in lifetime earnings.
+The World Bank has calculated that, as a result of this pay gap, countries worldwide lose $160 trillion in lifetime earnings

-With the burden of women’s unpaid care work fuelling the gender pay gap, inequality in leadership and the disempowerment of women, the experts at the conference agreed that it is vital to understand how to encourage men’s unpaid work, and challenge the social and gender norms that keep them from doing their fair share.
+A couple at the event share their experiences With the burden of women’s unpaid care work fuelling the gender pay gap, inequality in leadership and the disempowerment of women, the experts at the conference agreed that it is vital to understand how to encourage men’s unpaid work, and challenge the social and gender norms that keep them from doing their fair share.
 So how does this happen?

 Study after study suggest that men want to care.
 From the multi-country International Men and Gender Equality Survey (IMAGES) studies, we know that most fathers in most countries would happily spend less time at work to have more time with their children – if it didn’t cost them, both financially and socially.